-When a video is stabilized, the Video Editor creates a stabilized copy of the video in a folder on your disk.
-By default, this folder is "\My Videos\Movavi Screen Capture Studio\Stabilized" on your main disk drive.
+When a video is stabilized, Movavi Video Editor for Mac creates a stabilized copy of the video in a folder on your disk.
+By default, this folder is "Stabilized" on your main disk drive.
 If you are running out of space on that drive, you can either free more space and try again, or tell the program to save stabilized copies on another disk: